LaravelDaily/course-react-parking/docs/Lesson 15 - Edit vehicle.md

 }, [id])
 ```

 Note that we have defined `[id]` on `useEffect`'s dependencies.
-In case you decide to change id parameter programmatically vehicle data will be re-fetched.
+In case you decide to change the id parameter programmatically vehicle data will be re-fetched.

-And to return statement was added `updateVehicle` function.
+And to return the statement was added `updateVehicle` function.

 ```jsx
 return {